michaelfig/mediasoup-broadcast-example/README.md

 ## app/

-This directory contains the subscriber (index.html) and publisher (publish.html) for the server.
+This directory contains the subscriber (`index.html`) and publisher (`publish.html`) for the server.
 It uses the Mediasoup Client library to handle the protocol requests to and from the Mediasoup server.
 The manipulation of the video and stream objects was the hardest to get right for all browsers, so I encourage you to crib the techniques I used.

 Until I have a chance to refactor, you should know that I tend to write code from bottom to top... the more high-level code comes at the end of each file.
 Also, more inline documentation will be added in the future.

-* common.js - Look for the FIXMEs to see what may need to change, specifically the authentication process.
+* `common.js` - Look for the `FIXME`s to see what may need to change, specifically the authentication process.

 ## server/

 This directory contains the Node.js server-side code that coordinates interaction between the publisher, the subscriber, and Mediasoup itself.
 Mediasoup does not specify a signalling protocol, so this server uses plain WebSocket (via the ws module) with JSON-formatted messages.

-In order to run this example, the server/index.js must be running either on localhost, or a publically-accessible IP address.
+NOTE: In order to run this example, the `server/index.js` must be running either on localhost, or a publically-accessible IP address.
 Note that private IP ranges and VPN connections are filtered out by some browser WebRTC implementations (notably Safari), so your streams will probably not be forwarded correctly if you run locally.

 Note the following environment variables affect the server:

-* HOST, PORT - IP address, TCP port to listen on for HTTP connections (default: 0.0.0.0 80).
-Connect to http://<HOST>:<PORT>/ for the subscriber, http://<HOST>:<PORT>/publish.html for the publisher.
+* `HOST`, `PORT` - IP address, TCP port to listen on for HTTP connections (default: `0.0.0.0 80`).
+Connect to `http://<HOST>:<PORT>/` for the subscriber, `http://<HOST>:<PORT>/publish.html` for the publisher.

-* RTC_ANNOUNCED_IPV4, RTC_ANNOUNCED_IPV6 - Default, autodetect.
+* `RTC_ANNOUNCED_IPV4`, `RTC_ANNOUNCED_IPV6` - Default, autodetect.
 These are IP addresses that the publisher and subscriber can use to connect to the Mediasoup worker (running as a subprocess of the Node.js server).
 Make sure your firewalls allow inbound TCP and UDP ports 10000-59999 to this address, as well as no limits on outbound connections.

-* SEND_PASSWORD, RECV_PASSWORD - plaintext passwords used for authentication.
+* `SEND_PASSWORD`, `RECV_PASSWORD` - plaintext passwords used for authentication.

-* auth.js - replace this file with your own implementation of authentication for your publisher and subscriber.
+* `auth.js` - replace this file with your own implementation of authentication for your publisher and subscriber.

 ## Running under Docker

-For extra credit, you can run the server under Docker, see (example repository)[https://hub.docker.com/r/michaelfig/mediasoup-broadcast-example/].
-You will need host networking (--network host) to allow the Docker instance to access all the TCP and UDP ports it needs (see above RTC_ANNOUNCED_IPV4).
+For extra credit, you can run the server under Docker, see [example repository](https://hub.docker.com/r/michaelfig/mediasoup-broadcast-example/).
+You will need host networking (`--network host`) to allow the Docker instance to access all the TCP and UDP ports it needs (see above `RTC_ANNOUNCED_IPV4`).
 Docker doesn't allow exposing port ranges.

 ## Bonus: Kubernetes

-If you like Kubernetes, there is a Helm chart in charts/mediasoup-broadcast-example.
-See the values.yaml in that directory for instructions on using hostNetworkIP.
-In short, you will need to schedule the mediasoup-broadcast-example pod (single replica only) to run on a node that has an external IP that meets the requirements of RTC_ANNOUNCED_IPV4.
-To accomplish this, you will use "hostNetworkIP: <MY-IP>" in your Helm yaml settings, and then label the node that receives traffic for that public IP with:
+If you like Kubernetes, there is a Helm chart in `charts/mediasoup-broadcast-example`.
+See the `values.yaml` in that directory for instructions on using `hostNetworkIP`.
+In short, you will need to schedule the `mediasoup-broadcast-example` pod (single replica only) to run on a node that has an external IP that meets the requirements of `RTC_ANNOUNCED_IPV4`.
+To accomplish this, you will use `hostNetworkIP: <MY-IP>` in your Helm yaml settings, and then label the node that receives traffic for that public IP with:

 ```
 $ kubectl label node <MY-NODE> hostNetworkIP=<MY-IP>
 ```

-Refer to build.sh and charts/example.yaml for rudimentary hints on how to install it.
+Refer to `build.sh` and `charts/example.yaml` for rudimentary hints on how to install it.

 ## Credits